Data and Measurement Core

 – Baseline survey and annual follow-up through online, phone or mailed questionnaires

-– Questionnaires include demographics, medical history, family history of cancer, quality of life endpoints, discrimination, financial status (see website for questionnaires)
+– Questionnaires include demographics, medical history, family history of cancer, quality of life endpoints, financial status (see website for questionnaires)

 Biospecimens